Datavault-UK/automate-dv-docs/docs/best_practices.md

 The highlighted lines show the syntax required to alias a column named `CUSTOMER_HASHDIFF` (present in the `stg_customer_details_hashed` staging layer) as `HASHDIFF`.

-### Choosing a hashing algorithm in dbtvault
+### Choosing a hashing algorithm in AutomateDV

 You may choose between `MD5` and `SHA-256` hashing. `SHA-256` is an option for users who wish to reduce the hashing collision rates in larger data sets.

 !!! note

-    If a hashing algorithm configuration is missing or invalid, dbtvault will use `MD5` by default.
+    If a hashing algorithm configuration is missing or invalid, AutomateDV will use `MD5` by default.

-Configuring the hashing algorithm which will be used by dbtvault is simple: add a global variable to your `dbt_project.yml` as follows:
+Configuring the hashing algorithm which will be used by AutomateDV is simple: add a global variable to your `dbt_project.yml` as follows:

 === "dbt_project.yml"